mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/index.md

 enterprise: false
 ---

 <p class="message--important"><strong>IMPORTANT: </strong>Refer to the <a href="../fresh-install">Kaptain fresh install instructions</a>, if you already have Kaptain and want to move from 1.x to 2.x.
-Keep in mind. that it is not possible to migrate your data at this point.</p>
+Note that it is not possible to migrate your data.</p>

 How do you want to deploy Kaptain?